Request an Exception to Information Security Standards

 - The unit or service implements the compensating controls or continues to work to comply with the information security control during the planned timeframe, e.g., requesting enhancements from a vendor, or reviewing vendor documentation.

-- If unable to meet the control at the time of expiration, the unit or service is responsible for submitting a new on-line Exception Request form including relevant changes to the technology, policy, or security threats.
+- If unable to meet the control at the time of expiration, the unit or service is responsible for submitting an Exception Request form to identify any relevant changes to technology, policy, or security threats.
 UIS will review the continuing request in light of the most current security profile for the environment.